Fred Savage: Acting

 Savage has lent his voice to several animated projects, including Family Guy, Kim Possible, Justice League Unlimited, Oswald, and Holidaze: The Christmas That Almost Didn't Happen.
 His two lead roles since The Wonder Years were on the short-lived sitcoms Working and Crumbs.
-He appeared as a serial rapist on a 2003 episode of Law & Order: Special Victims Unit and as a womanizing professor on Boy Meets World.
 He ranked at #27 on VH1's 100 Greatest Kid Stars.

 In July 2008, Savage guest-starred in the web series The Rascal on Crackle.

 In 2015, Savage returned to acting with the Fox series The Grinder.
 Producer Nick Stoller approached Savage about playing the role of Stewart on The Grinder.
 Savage was uninterested at first, but agreed to meet with the producers of the series because his children attended school with Stoller's children.
 Savage eventually agreed to take on the role.
 The Grinder was canceled by Fox on May 16, 2016.

 In 2017, he joined the cast of the Netflix series Friends from College as Max Adler, a gay literary agent.